 Fast-forwarding to the 1970s in the USA – when President Nixon came to power, he inherited a recession from the previous regime and the policies ended up spending generously on social welfare and funding the Vietnam war.
 The budget deficits rose and made all the dollar-holders abroad nervous.
 There was a run on the US Dollar which many foreigners thought was overvalued.
 The supply-related constraints and the war added fuel to the price rise in many commodities including oil, which rose multi-fold during this decade.
 All of this led to the high inflationary period in the US through the 1970s.

-The value of money – Measuring consumer behavior
+The value of money – consumer behavior Analysis

 The seminal moment came in 1971, when President Nixon broke the link to gold, turning the American Dollar into fiat currency.
 Till then, all the currencies were pegged to gold.
 Simply means, a country cannot print an endless amount of its currency unless they have equivalent amounts of gold in its reserves.
 This made the US$ or any other currency valuable because it’s backed by the gold standard monetary system.
 There were a few times in history when countries decided to move away from the gold standard monetary system temporarily.
 Post-1971, though, the US never went back to the gold standard, but the world has been pegging their respective currencies to the US dollar for many decades now.